Maryland Food Bank: Program Details

-Training takes place in professional kitchens at the MFB headquarters (Charles T. Bauer Community Kitchen) and Wor-Wic Community College.
+Training takes place in professional kitchens at the MFB headquarters (Charles T. Bauer Community Kitchen).

 In FY24, 67 students graduated from the program.

 Education Garden and Workshops

 The Maryland Food Bank maintains a 5,000-square-foot Education/Demonstration Garden at its Baltimore headquarters in Halethorpe.
 This garden serves as an outdoor living classroom and is a component of MFB's broader nutrition education initiatives.